Boston Police searching for car after hit-and-run injures bicyclist

 BOSTON (WHDH) - One person is in serious condition after officials say a car struck and dragged a bicyclist.

 The incident happened just after 3 a.m.
-Police say two bicyclists were traveling from Kenmore Square and were headed into the Boston Common Public Garden when one of the cyclists was struck by a car.
+Police say two bicyclists were on Commonwealth Ave traveling from Kenmore Square and were headed into the Boston Common Public Garden when one of the cyclists was struck by a car.

 The victim, a 30-year-old man, was dragged for a distance.